 We personally love our Tilley hats.
 They are well constructed, easy to pack, lightweight, machine washable, and come with a very solid guarantee.
 For safari, we’d recommend the LTM6 Airflo hat, which is what Laurence uses, or for even more cooling, the LTM8 Airflo hat.

 We have also had other hats of course.
 In addition to a Tilley Airflo hat, Jess also has a hat with a foldable neck flap like this one, which keeps the sun off her neck as well as her head.
-My parents both took hats with sunflaps with them on safari to be able to protect their necks.
-So that is also a great option.
+My parents both took hats with sun flaps on safari to protect their necks, so that is also a great option.

 Swimwear for Safari